 2. Try a publishing administrator

 If you’d rather another entity handle the workings of publishing, consider using a publishing administrator.
-For a small commission fee, these entities oversee the publishing and distributive rights of your music.
+For a small commission fee, these entities oversee the publishing, marketing strategies and distributive rights of your music.
 This way you don’t need to publish your own music and you’ll still be compensated fairly for any sale or performance of your copyrighted property.
 Companies like TuneCore and CD Baby are considered publishing administrators.
 CD Baby Pro, for instance, collects 15% of any royalties they claim for you.
 By going through these sites, you can share your music via every digital platform (Spotify, Apple Music, Google Play, Amazon Music, etc.) and make money for streams, downloads, YouTube plays, and even ringtones!

 3. Make it your business to publish your own music